Oless-N/Phoenix_Hexapod/README.md

 # Phoenix_Hexapod
-Arduino Mega with sensore shield
+Arduino Mega with sensore shield, used ultrasonic sensore/